 - Symptoms are generally more severe after an NMO attack than an MS attack.

 - NMO rarely has a secondary progressive stage as in MS; disabilities accumulate from repeated acute attacks.

 - NMO is present across the world, especially among non-Caucasians; MS has a higher incidence in temperate climates and Caucasians.

 - Fatigue in NMO is usually an indirect result of living with the disease and its symptoms (secondary fatigue); in MS, fatigue is both primary (caused by the disease process itself) and secondary.

 - NMO usually affects only the optic nerve and spinal cord at the beginning of the disease, although there may be lesions present in specific areas of the brain.
 MS typically affects the brain as well as the spinal cord and optic nerve.

-- NMO-IgG is not found in people with MS but is found in 70% of those with NMO.
+- NMO-IgG (anti-AQP4 antibody) is not found in people with MS but is found in 70 percent of those with NMO.

-- Early diagnosis of NMO is critical.
-In MS, individual episodes are usually mild.
-Their cumulative effect over time may or may not cause progressive disability.
-In NMO, the opposite is true; acute episodes are usually severe and, if untreated, can have devastating, irreversible effects on function.
+- In MS, individual episodes are usually mild; their cumulative effect over time may or not not cause progressive disability.
+In NMO, the opposite is true and therefore early diagnosis is critical; acute episodes are usually severe and – if untreated – can have devastating, irreversible effects on function.